 So why haven’t we been to Maria Island?
-Tasmania (in our defence) does have a lot of ground to cover in terms of idyllic places.
+In our defence, Tasmania does have a lot of ground to cover in terms of idyllic places.
 And I’ll share a little secret with you.
 A trip to Maria Island, on the east coast of Tasmania, is on someone’s Christmas wish list.

-We appreciate your requests for information about Maria Island.
+We do appreciate your requests for information about Maria Island.
 Tasmanian newspapers have published several stories recently about tourism opportunities for the region.
-So here’s a few links to whet your appetite, until we can bring you a more in-depth report.
+So here’s a few snippets to whet your appetite, until we can bring you a more in-depth report.

 Maria Island Tasmania Ferry

-It’s an island – you need some way of getting there!
-John and Anne Cole-Cook operate the Maria Island Ferry and Eco Cruises.
+It’s an island… you need some way of getting there!
+John and Anne Cole-Cook operate Maria Island Ferry and Eco Cruises.
 There is a regular ferry between Triabunna on the east coast of Tasmania to the historic settlement of Darlington.
 The trip takes about 40 minutes each way, and the ferry accommodates 48 passengers.

 Maria Island Walk with Nature

-Ian Johnstone has just won an award for outstanding contribution to the Tasmanian Tourism industry, (to add to the swag of awards his business has already racked up).
+Ian Johnstone has just won an award for outstanding contribution to the Tasmanian Tourism industry, to add to the swag of awards his business has already racked up.
 He operates Maria Island Walk.
-Tourism on Maria Island is largely based on the nature and unspoiled beauty of the place.
-Visit the Maria Island Walk website and check out photos from their nature adventures.
+Tourism on Maria Island is largely based on nature and the unspoiled beauty of the place.
+Visit Maria Island Walk online and check out photos from their nature adventures.

-All of Maria Island has national park status and is controlled by Parks & Wildlife Tasmania.
-Their Maria Island Tasmania website is very informative and includes details of national park entry fees, accommodation and activities.
+All of Maria Island has national park status and is controlled by Parks and Wildlife Tasmania.
+The Maria Island Tasmania web page is very informative and includes details of national park entry fees, accommodation and activities.
 A hot-spot for bird-watching, Maria Island is a haven for wildlife, including the threatened Cape Barren Goose.